COWEN:

 PAGLIA:

 I was really very hopeful about Rihanna for a while there.
-Unfortunately,

-sad, because there are so many people with talents who are not
+people with talents who are not being developed.

 It’s

 because our music industry is now very formulaic.
-Young people
+Young

-the folk tradition, the folk music.
+could draw on the folk tradition, the folk music.

 COWEN: